From: Stephen Williamson

-The Spanish and Portuguese trade route now went over the Atlantic Ocean, via Havana Cuba, to the port of Vera Cruz in Mexico.
+The Spanish trade route now went over the Atlantic Ocean, via Havana Cuba, to the port of Vera Cruz in Mexico.
 A 700km overland journey via Mexico City took them to the port of Acapulco in the west, from whence they sailed to Manila, capital of the Philippines, to conduct significant trade with China.

 The Dutch, with their own military, having travelled via the Indian Ocean in opposition to Portugal and Spain, set up trade agreements in Java in 1603 and Nagasaki Japan in 1609.
 They settled the island of Formosa (Taiwan) briefly between 1624 and 1662, but were forced to leave after an invasion by Chinese troops.
 In Amsterdam its national symbol, the Tulip, became world famous for

 France settled in Africa, Canada and North America, also sending missionaries (and soldiers) into parts of India and South Vietnam and the Pacific islands during these years, the 1600s and 1700s.